anshkunj/Data-processing-projects/README.md

 ## ⭐ Support
 If you found this project helpful, give it a star ⭐
-It motivates me to build more real-world APIs 🚀
+It motivates me to build more real-world projects 🚀

 ---